 Is your kid begging you to throw their first slumber party?
 Here’s how to make it a great night... and brave bedtime with a troop of children

-Here’s a beginner’s survival guide on how to make a sleepover for kids between six and 10 years a fun and memorable experience for all – and for all the right reasons.
+While the appeal of sleeping on the floor lost its charm for this mama years ago, here’s some ideas to navigate the world of sleepovers and make them as fun and memorable as possible, with the chance of (maybe) catching a few zzzz’s… (no promises!)
+This is a beginner’s survival guide on how to make a sleepover for kids between six and 10 years a fun and memorable experience for all – and for all the right reasons.

 For first-timers, a group of two or three would work well.
 Let’s not get the kids overwhelmed; instead, ease them into the art of sleeping over.
 Children at this age require full attention and care, so focus on their needs (their bedtime routine may differ from your child’s).
 Be open to bending some rules – it is, after all, a party!